 Here at Floret, we have just two tiny acres dedicated to flower production.
-Yep, you read that right, only TWO acres.
+Yep, only TWO acres.
 We utilize every available square inch of that space growing large volumes of high quality cut flowers that supply over a dozen grocery stores, numerous flower shops, our on-farm workshops and wedding couples throughout the Pacific Northwest.

 We employ high intensity production techniques that work on a small scale.
 As soon as one variety is just about done blooming, we have another one ready to plant in its place.